sujonkhaled/Optimal-SMOTE-Variants/README.md

 ### Note:
 The dataset does not include any personal information about the students.

+## Citation
+If you find this experiment or code useful in your research, please cite our paper

 ## Contents
 This repository includes:
 1. **`main_experiment.py`**: Python script to preprocess data, apply SMOTE variants, train machine learning models, and compute performance metrics.